Rhiannon-Udall/cbcflow/docs/source/what-is-metadata.rst

 Why Metadata
 ------------

-The central purpose of ``CBCFlow`` is to provide a central database for the relevant information about all CBC analyses.
+The central purpose of ``cbcflow`` is to provide a central database for the relevant information about all CBC analyses.
 However, we do not want to store these data themselves, due to both size and usability constraints.
 Instead, we store the metadata about these analyses which is important for downstream users and internal communication.
 For example, we do not store the full configuration of a parameter estimation run, but we do store the path to where one may found it.